Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Scaling Experiment: SA vs. DDPM

-\paragraph{DDPM configuration.} We use the same MLP architecture (Appendix~\ref{app:ddpm}) with $T{=}200$ diffusion steps at every~$K$.
-Training epochs are scaled inversely with $K$ to keep total gradient steps comparable: $5{,}000$ epochs at $K{=}100$ down to $1{,}000$ epochs at $K{=}3{,}500$.

-\paragraph{Results.} Table~\ref{tab:scaling} and Figure~\ref{fig:scaling} present the results.
-The key metric is max-cosine similarity to the nearest stored pattern, which distinguishes structured generation from noise.

-Three findings emerge.
-First, DDPM's max-cosine similarity never exceeds $0.09$ across the entire range $K\in[100,\,3{,}500]$, remaining close to the isotropic noise baseline of ${\approx}0.06$.
-The MLP denoiser cannot learn the data distribution even with $3{,}500$ training images in $\mathbb{R}^{784}$.
-Second, SA's max-cosine similarity grows monotonically with $K$: from $0.126$ at $K{=}100$ to $0.175$ at $K{=}3{,}500$ in the generation regime, and from $0.237$ to $0.327$ in the retrieval regime.
-More stored patterns provide denser coverage of the data manifold, enabling SA to generate samples that are structurally closer to the training distribution.
-Third, the entropy-inflection $\beta^*$ increases with $K$ (from $9$ to $18$), consistent with the theoretical prediction that the transition temperature shifts as memory load grows.
-SA requires no retuning: the entropy inflection provides a principled, automatic $\beta$ at each $K$.
+Three findings emerged from the scaling sweep.
+First, DDPM's max-cosine similarity never exceeded $0.09$ across the entire range $K\in[100,\,3{,}500]$, remaining close to the isotropic noise baseline of ${\approx}0.06$; the MLP denoiser could not learn the data distribution even with $3{,}500$ training images in $\mathbb{R}^{784}$.
+Second, SA's max-cosine similarity grew monotonically with $K$: from $0.126$ at $K{=}100$ to $0.175$ at $K{=}3{,}500$ in the generation regime, and from $0.237$ to $0.327$ in the retrieval regime.
+More stored patterns provided denser coverage of the data manifold, enabling SA to generate samples structurally closer to the training distribution.
+Third, the entropy-inflection $\beta^*$ increased with $K$ (from $9$ to $18$), consistent with the theoretical prediction that the transition temperature shifts as memory load grows.
+SA required no retuning: the entropy inflection provided a principled, automatic $\beta$ at each $K$.

 We acknowledge that a convolutional U-Net DDPM operating on 2D images (rather than flattened vectors) would likely perform better, particularly at larger $K$.
 The comparison here is deliberately controlled: both methods operate on the same flattened, unit-norm representation.
 The point is not that SA is universally superior to diffusion models, but that SA's training-free score function provides a structural advantage in the low-data regime ($K\lesssim 10^3$) and that this advantage persists as $K$ grows within the range tested.